How Can IT Leaders Use Integration to Drive Enterprise Transformation?

 Finally, Fabric’s financial model eliminates runtime fees.
 Many integration platforms penalize growth by charging based on usage.
 Adaptive Integration Fabric ensures that once the framework is in place, scaling integrations does not create unpredictable costs.
 This makes integration a safe lever for expansion: the more the enterprise integrates, the more it benefits, without financial penalty.

-Capabilities That Deliver Measurable Outcomes
+What Capabilities Deliver Measurable Outcomes with Adaptive Integration Fabric?

 To understand how Fabric enables the business, it helps to look at the specific technical capabilities and their corresponding business impacts: